BSL Launch Recite Me assistive technology myaccountMyAccount login image

 South Lanarkshire Care at Home staff provide over 17,000 visits to service users per week.
 The South Lanarkshire service currently employs around 1,500 staff.

-The Home First team co-ordinate and promote a reablement and rehabilitation approach.
+The Home Assessment team co-ordinate and promote a reablement and rehabilitation approach.
 Through this, we aim to maximise the opportunities and outcomes for individuals and support people to live independently at home with choice and control.

 This short-term reablement and rehabilitation service, for a period of up to 6 weeks, focuses on maximising the independence and abilities of service users.
 Individuals with ongoing support needs following the assessment period will be referred and supported by an alternative internal or commissioned Care at Home service.